git/git.github.io/rev_news/draft/edition-1.md

-In a discussion started by Christian Couder, Michael J Gruber noted that there are three classes of Git developers, and it is hard for people who are not already sponsored by corporations to work on Git not as a hobbist, but as a means to gain either monetarily or build reputation.
+In a discussion started by Christian Couder, Michael J Gruber noted that there are three classes of Git developers, and it is hard for people who are not already sponsored by corporations to work on Git not as a hobbyist, but as a means to gain either monetarily or build reputation.

 Later in the thread, Christian volunteered to start a newsletter (this